deviprasad97/dadabhagwan-workflow/docs/google-cloud-function-integration.md

 ### 3. Firebase Configuration

-Ensure your Cloud Function has the same Firebase project configuration as your FormFlow app.
+Ensure your Cloud Function has the same Firebase project configuration as your DadaBhagwan app.
 The function will create cards in the same Firestore database.

 ## How It Works

 ### Form Submission Flow

-1. **User submits form** via FormFlow public form page
+1. **User submits form** via DadaBhagwan public form page
 2. **Form data is validated** and saved to Firestore as a submission
 3. **Cloud Function is called** if board integration is enabled
 4. **Card is created** in the specified board's Firestore collection